Lesbians Against Pit Closures

-Lesbians Against Pit Closures (LAPC) were an alliance of lesbian women who came together to support the National Union of Mineworkers and various mining communities during the UK miners' strike of 1984–1985.
+Lesbians Against Pit Closures (LAPC) were an alliance of lesbian women who came together to support the National Union of Mineworkers and various mining communities during the 1984–1985 United Kingdom miners' strike.
 They were formed after a schism in the Lesbians and Gays Support the Miners (LGSM) movement, in November 1984.
 Members of the organisation were involved in picket line protests against the delivery of coal to the factories by strikebreakers.

 History

 We do regular collections around lesbian pubs and clubs [...] we do collections outside of supermarkets, as well, to try and involve other people in what we're doing, as well as the normal activities in colleges and workplaces that other people are involved in as well.